bitcoinwarrior1/on-chain-game/README.md

 ## Contracts

 `CREP.sol` - the ERC20 token used to play the game.
+This token is based off OZ's ERC20 implementation.
 `Game.sol` - the smart contract that contains the logic to play the game.
+`MerkleProof.sol` - OZ's smart contract to verify merkle proofs.

+See https://github.com/OpenZeppelin/openzeppelin-contracts/releases/tag/v5.2.0 for more info (including tests) on the OZ contracts used here.

 ## Architecture